Yes, we paddle! And that is where the story begins …

 Whitewater guides provide similar direction, support and guidance.
 However, TVCC recognizes that whitewater paddling is a more challenging activity and higher skills are needed.

-As part of a dedicated safety program, TVCC offers a two-day Paddle School each year for both whitewater and flatwater paddlers.
+As part of a dedicated safety program, TVCC offers a two-day Paddle School each year for whitewater, flatwater, and SUP paddlers.
 Courses are designed for everyone, from first timers who have never been in a boat, to intermediate/advanced paddlers looking to improve their skills.
 All classrooms are on the water, ensuring paddlers get plenty of experience under the supervision of TVCC instructors and support boaters who are excited to share their knowledge and passion for the sport with students.
 TVCC Paddle School is usually based out of a campground near the Ocoee River with whitewater instruction on the Hiawassee River and flatwater training on Parkville Lake.

 TVCC goes far beyond this annual structured training with ongoing individual mentoring and group instruction, especially for those wanting to learn to paddle in whitewater.
 Most whitewater training starts with learning roll skills in a local swimming pool each winter.
 TVCC whitewater paddlers nurture new paddlers, making it possible for the average person to take advantage of this exciting sport, having fun, and remaining safe.
 This is free and high quality training that is not available anywhere else in this area.